redis/ioredis/README.md

 pipeline.set('foo', 'bar');
 pipeline.del('cc');
 pipeline.exec(function (err, results) {
-  // `err` is always null, and `results` is an array of responses corresponding the sequence the commands where chained.
+  // `err` is always null, and `results` is an array of responses corresponding the sequence the commands where queued.
   // Each response follows the format `[err, result]`.
 });